-What began as a rural, agrarian settlement, Glendale has grown into a major urban center and the city’s physical appearance has transformed in the process.
-Luckily for those with a passion for history, Glendale today is home to over 100 registered landmarks and historical sites that help chart the community’s transformation.
-From quaint adobes and elegant mansions to iconic civic buildings and a performing arts venue, a tour of Glendale’s landmarks is a journey through history.
+Glendale, which began as an agrarian settlement, has grown into a major urban center, and the city’s physical appearance has transformed in the process.
+Luckily for those with a passion for history, Glendale today is home to over 120 registered historic properties that help chart the community’s development.
+From quaint adobes and elegant mansions to iconic civic buildings and several historic districts, a tour of Glendale’s landmarks is a journey through history.

-The following provides information on Glendale’s most notable buildings and points of interest, all of which are on the National Register of Historic Places.
-To view the complete list of landmarks, visit the City of Glendale’s Register of Historic Resources webpage.
+The following provides information on some of Glendale’s most notable buildings and points of interest, including many listed in the National Register of Historic Places.
+To view a list of local historic properties, visit the City of Glendale’s Register of Historic Resources webpage.

 Egyptian and Art Deco elements distinguish this theatre, with its landmark marquee tower.
-Designed by Selkirk and Lindley, the City of Glendale bought this building in 1993 to become a venue for performing arts and films.
+Designed by Arthur G. Lindley and Charles Selkirk, the City of Glendale bought this building in 1993 to become a venue for performing arts and films.

 Designed by Nathaniel Dryden, Ard Eevin (in Gaelic, "Heavenly View") was built for Dan Campbell, a civic leader.
-With elements of of Colonial, Craftsman and Victorian styles, the property is one of the most architecturally unique homes in the U.S.
+With elements of Colonial, Craftsman and Victorian styles, the property is one of the most architecturally distinctive homes in the U.S.

 Built by Tomas Sanchez, first sheriff of Los Angeles County, this adobe structure was restored in 1932 as a federal Works Progress Administration (WPA) project.
 The property now serves as a museum owned and operated by the City of Glendale.